Eduardiko/ArtBible/docs/README.md

 # Introduction: What are they?
-The Art Bible are one of the many game design documents useful for game designers to convey and communicate their ideas to the members of the team.
-It's a tool used as a reference document or guide created on the early phases of a project by the art director, the one who knows the details of what the game is going to look and feel from an artistic point of view and has a clear vision of the game's visuals.
+The Art Bible (or Style Guide) are one of the many game design documents useful for game designers to convey and communicate their ideas to the members of the team.
+It's a communication tool used as a reference document or guideline created on the early phases of a project by the art director, the one who knows the details of what the game is going to look and feel from an artistic point of view and has a clear vision of the game's visuals.

 ![graph1](https://github.com/WillyTrek19/ArtBible/blob/main/docs/images/graph1.png?raw=true)

+## Main Usage:
+- Communication
+      - Tell about how the game will look like (and the reasons behind it)
+      - Help the art department understand the art direction
+      - Allow new members to be up to date with the team
+      - Marketing!
+- Memory Aid
+      - Reference to consult for details about the project
+      - Maintain consistency through all the production process
+      - Keep cohesion between all the members
 # References
 1. Nacke, L. (13/01/15) Communication and Game Design.
 Retreived from https://www.gamecareerguide.com/features/1376/communication_and_game_design_documents.php
 2. Telang, K. (19/02/14) NGDC 2013: Game Art Bible -- The secret sauce to making great Game Art.
 NASSCOM Game Developers Conference, India.
 Retrieved from various URLs: